 - Louisiana | Adult Residential Care

-A Case Study: Checking an Assisted Living Community
+Ways to Check an Assisted Living Community

 Say, for example, that you were interested in a small senior community in Lake City, Florida, called “Summers Assisted Living Facility” and you wanted to verify for yourself that it was appropriately licensed and that it hasn’t had any issues that concern you.

 1. Visit the state of Florida search form.
 Choose “assisted living facility” as provider type and “Summers Assisted Living Facility” for the provider’s name.
 You can also enter information in other fields, such as city name, to narrow the search further.
-In this case there is just one community in Florida called “Summers Assisted Living Facility” so there is one result.
+In this case, there is just one community in Florida called “Summers Assisted Living Facility” so there is one result.